Ethical Standards

 As a model solution it is accepted that the autor(s) and reviewer(s) do not know their identities (double-blind review proces).

-In the case one review is positive and one is negative, the publication is subjected to a third independent review.
+In the case the number of positive and negative reviews are equal, the publication is subjected to an additional independent review.

 The review is prepared in writing and is concluded with a univocal conclusion that a paper is accepted for publication or rejected.